Saucony Endorphin Speed 4 Running Shoe Review

 Lateral Stability

 The Saucony Endorphin Speed 4 is a versatile super trainer meant to perform across various paces.
-It features a PEBA-based midsole and a winged nylon plate and delivers an energized feel suited for tempo runs and longer distances.
-As the fourth iteration of the Speed within the performance-oriented Endorphin lineup, it maintains its versatile character while introducing redesigns from the previous version.
+It features a PEBA-based midsole and a winged nylon plate and is intended to deliver an energized feel suited for tempo runs and longer distances.
 With an updated upper and heel structure, the shoe feels secure while keeping the ride smooth and light.
+However, it may not be ideal for runners seeking a softer, more cushioned experience at slower paces.

 Our Verdict